 Inside and out of the classroom, she has developed effective strategies to support students with a wide variety of learning differences and styles.
 Michelle thrives on generating a strong rapport with students, and is dedicated to reaching students as unique individuals, incorporating time management, organization, and study skills into her curriculum, in ways tailored to support and challenge each student.
 Outside of teaching, Michelle enjoys spending time with her family, taking long walks, reading widely and writing.

 She holds a Master of Fine Arts in Writing and Literature from the Bennington Writing Seminars, Bennington College, a Master of Arts and is ABD in American Studies, Brown University, and graduated summa cum laude with a Bachelor of Arts in History and Women's Studies from Hunter College, City University of New York.
 Her writing has been published in the Bennington Review, Enizagam, and Four Chambers; her short story, “Tell Me About Her,” was nominated for a 2013 Pushcart Prize.
 She was the recipient of a scholarship to attend the Napa Valley Writers' Workshop 2014, and workshopped her novella-in-progress with the author Dorothy Allison in 2015.
 Michelle recently completed her first EdX course through BrownX: The Ethics of Memory.
-She was a reader for The Tishman Review inaugural Tillie Olsen Short Story Award and a judge for the Scholastic Art and Writing Awards 2018.
+She was a reader for The Tishman Review inaugural Tillie Olsen Short Story Award and a judge for the Scholastic Art and Writing Awards (Fiction) 2018 and (Flash Fiction) 2019.
 Michelle recently was a scholarship recipient and participated in The Kenyon Review Writers Workshop for Teachers 2018.

 Nathan teaches English and social studies, and he especially enjoys teaching philosophy.
 He believes in the importance of developing intellectual courage, which empowers students to explore new ground.
 Nathan also takes seriously the development of students’ critical thinking skills.
 His favorite subject in high school was English because of its invitation to think critically and express ones own thoughts and opinions.